 - supporting the integration of energy efficiency in portfolio management strategies for institutional investors and/or fund managers, including through re-definition of fiduciary duties.

-In the workshop, the Triple-A approach on assessing the financing instruments and risks at an early stage of an energy efficiency project, on identifying the “Triple-A” investments, based on selected key performance indicators and on assign the identified investment ideas to possible financing schemes will be presented.
+In the workshop, the Triple-A approach on assessing the financing instruments and risks at an early stage of an energy efficiency project, on identifying the “Triple-A” investments, based on selected key performance indicators and on assign the identified investment ideas to possible financing schemes have be presented.

 Participating European Commission Project Officer : Stavros Stamatoukos, Project Advisor at EASME